gautamdhameja/substrate-enterprise-sample/README.md

   or more optional user-defined properties.
 The `EnsureOrg` origin is used to control the accounts that are allowed to create products.
 - [Product Tracking pallet](chain/pallets/product-tracking/src/lib.rs) - The Product Tracking pallet
   tracks shipments of products as they move throughout the supply chain.
+The `EnsureOrg` origin is used to control the accounts that are allowed to interact with this pallet.
 Shipments, like products, are assigned an ID and associated with an organization.
 This pallet supports tracking several types of shipping events: registration, pickup, scan, and delivery.
 With the exception of registration, shipment events may be associated with a list of sensor readings.
 Shipment events are placed in a queue that is monitored by an [off-chain worker](https://substrate.dev/docs/en/knowledgebase/runtime/off-chain-workers); when